michaelhyi/personal-website/SETUP.md

 4. Create a new MySQL database.

 > Create a new database called `personal_website_api_db`.
-Make sure that your Postgres master username and password are both set to `root`.
+Make sure that your MySQL master username and password are both set to `root`.

 5. Create an AWS S3 bucket.